uelichueli/swiyu-admin-ch.github.io/_pages/home.md

     btn_label: "Learn more"
 ---

 This website refers to the swiyu Public Beta Trust Infrastructure.
 The listed specifications and documentation may still change before the go-live.

 Public Beta will allow ecosystem participants to integrate and experiment with their business cases, including using a Beta ID credential.
-All services are provided on a best-effort basis.
+Please note, that all services are provided on a best-effort basis.

 {% include feature_row %}